House-0f-Leaves/Forbidden/README.md

 # Otherside

 Made for all the twisted minds.
-Someday the clearnet will be completely decensored and we'll all rejoice!
+Someday the clearnet will be completely decensored and we'll all rejoice

 Updated a few times a week.
 Server invite for faster updates and support: hrJgRPmqtF